Transit and Railroad Police

 At a Glance

 Transit and Railroad Police earns a median of $82,320/yr with +3.0% projected growth.
 Typical entry: High school diploma or equivalent.
-Top skills: Dependability, Public Safety and Security, Law and Government.
+Top skills: Dependability, Public Safety and Security, Documenting/Recording Information.

 $82,320/yr